Explore Montreal, Quebec & the St Lawrence River Self-Drive

 Day 4 : Riviere du Loup > Matane

-Continue towards Matane via the Parc Bic, a magical spot for sea excursions, hiking, cycling and harbour seal spotting.
+Continue towards Matane.
+Drive past beautiful Cacouna village before reaching the Parc Bic, a magical spot for sea excursions, hiking, cycling and harbour seal spotting.
 Further along the town of Rimouski is home to the Musee de la Mer, a maritime museum presenting the history of the Empress of Ireland and its sinking.
 Climb the 128 steps to the top of Canada’s second tallest lighthouse.

 Day 5 : Matane > Gaspesie National Park

-Drive to the Gaspesie National Park, home of the only caribou herd south of the St Lawrence, a large moose population, arctic alpine flora and 150 kinds of birds.
+Drive to the Gaspesie National Park, soaking in the splencours of the Chic-Choc and McGerrigle mountains, and keeping an eye out for interesting wildlife.
+The Park contains the highest peaks of the Appalachian Mountains in Quebec; the only caribou herd south of the St. Lawrence, a large moose population, arctic-alpine flora and 150 kinds of birds.

 Day 6 & 7 : Gaspesie National Park